Scientific Name: Priodontes maximus

 Threats and Conservation

-The main threat to Giant Armadillos is over hunting for food and habitat destruction caused by rapidly spreading agriculture.
+Giant Armadillos are hunted for food and their habitats are under threat from the rapid expansion of agriculture.
 It is estimated that approximately 50% of their former population has been lost in the last 10 years.